JaredLBailey/udacity-repo/README.md

 # udacity-repo
-This is a repository to gain familiarity with git and Github
+This is a repository to gain familiarity with git and Github.